chenzizhao/simply-for-fun/mit_ocw_6.0002_A2/ll.md

 3. practice recursion
 4. add features once at a time
 5. debug recursive functions by tracking local variables and global variables
+6. learn about Breadth First Search (BFS) algorithm, Dijkstra's algorithm, and other greedy algorithms for minimum spanning tree problems

 last updated on Jul 21, 2019